 Target-child-to-other turn transitions (TC–O)

-Contingent responses by or to the target child are likely to occur at moments in which the child and another speaker are attentionally aligned; the rate at which these responses is index of joint moments of high-quality linguistic evidence.
+Contingent responses by or to the target child are likely to occur at moments in which the child and another speaker are attentionally aligned; the rate at which these responses occur is a partial index of children’s experience with joint moments of high-quality linguistic evidence.
 We measured two types of contingent responses: target-child-to-other and other-to-target-child.
-We detect these contingent turn transitions based on utterance onsetoffset times and the annotations of intended addressee for each non-target-child utterance (Figure 6).
+We detect these contingent turn transitions based on utterance onset and offset times and the annotations of intended addressee for each non-target-child utterance (Figure 6).
 If a child’s vocalization is followed by a target-child-directed utterance within -1000 msec to 2000 msec after its end (Casillas, Bobb, & Clark, 2016; Hilbrink, Gattis, & Levinson, 2015), it is counted as a contingent response (i.e., a TC–O transition).
 We use the same idea to find other-to-target-child transitions (i.e., a target-child-directed utterance followed by a target child vocalization with the same timing restrictions).
 In our analysis, each target child vocalization can have maximally have one prompt and one response, and each target-child-directed utterance can maximally count once as a prompt and once as a response (e.g., in a TC–O–TC sequence, the ‘O’ is both a response and a prompt).
 These timing restrictions are broadly based on prior studies of infant and young children’s spontaneous turn taking (e.g., Bornstein, Putnick, Cote, Haynes, & Suwalsky, 2015; T. Broesch, Rochat, Olah, Broesch, & Henrich, 2016; Casillas et al., 2016; Hilbrink et al., 2015).